CTA's Henry Kerali charts the rise of precision medicine and questions the role it could play in tackling cancer

 Over the past 20 years since the Human Genome Project was initiated, precision medicine has come to prominence in the clinical trial space.
 In the early 90s, genomics came to the fore as a discipline, and served as a precursor to the shift towards pharmcogenomics in the late 90s/early 00s.

-In recent times, there has been a clamour towards personalised medicine, a form of treatment that's tailored toward a person based on a number of factors: their genes, proteins and their environment.
-In cancer, "personalized medicine uses specific information about a peron's tumor to help diagnose, plan treatment, find our how well a treatment is working, or make a prognosis," according to the National Cancer Institute (NCI).
+In recent times, there has been a clamor towards personalized medicine, a form of treatment that's tailored toward a person based on a number of factors: their genes, proteins and their environment.
+In cancer, "personalized medicine uses specific information about a person's tumor to help diagnose, plan treatment, find our how well a treatment is working, or make a prognosis," according to the National Cancer Institute (NCI).
 Even the term ‘personalized medicine’ has taken many guises in the form of targeted medicine, stratified medicine, before evolving into what is now commonly termed precision medicine.

 As the stock in precision medicine continues to grow, questions have been raised over its potential to transform drug development, especially in the fight against cancer.

 “The key question to be asked over the last 20 years is: Are the innovators – the pharma companies – prepared to embrace this trend?” said Sean Hu, senior VP & head of consulting, GlobalData.